shadibarhoumi/githelp/README.md

-# local branch creation #
+# Create Local Branch #

 First, you must create your branch locally.
 Create a branch for every feature you work on.

 	git checkout -b your_branch

-# basic git workflow #
+# Basic Workflow #

 	git add .
 	git commit -m "message"
 	git status

-# Initial push back up to github repo #
+# Initial Push to Remote Github Repo #

 After that, you can work locally in your branch, when you are ready to share the branch, push it.
 The next command push the branch to the remote repository origin and tracks it.
 	git push -u origin your_branch

-# teammates can play too! #
+# Pull Remote Branch #

-Teammates can reach your branch, by doing:
+You and your teammates can pull remote branches like so:

 	git pull
 	git checkout origin/your_branch

-# push existing branches (after initial commit) #
+# Push Existing Branches After Initial Commit #

 You can continue working in the branch and pushing whenever you want without passing arguments to git push (argumentless git push will push the master to remote master, your_branch local to remote your_branch, etc...)